ngscheurich/system/config/nvim/README.md

 ### Artifical Intelligence

 This section is for text-focused, generative AI tools that I’m experimenting with.
-These [LLM]-based assistants can be useful (and clever, in a way), though concerns around ethics and energy consumption are front of mind when interfacing with them.
+These [LLM]-based assistants can be useful (and clever, in a way), though concerns around ethics and energy consumption remain top of mind.

 [copilot.lua] provides access to code completion features powered by GitHub’s [Copilot].
 This is the simplest of the AI tools that I’ve tried, not that simple is a bad thing.